This is part of the Brennan Center's work on H.R.1 - Democracy Reform.

 Make it easier to vote

 Americans overwhelmingly support making it easier to register to vote and cast a ballot.
+This support extends to efforts to expand vote-by-mail and other reforms in response to Covid-19.

 - Two thirds of Americans, including majorities of both parties, support automatic voter registration.
 (PRRI/The Atlantic, 2018)